-BNL has extensive knowledge of its potential environmental vulnerabilities and current operations due to ongoing process evaluations, the work planning and control system, and the management systems for groundwater protection, environmental restoration, and information management.
-Compliance assurance programs have improved the Laboratory's compliance status and pollution prevention projects have reduced costs, minimized waste generation, and reused and recycled significant quantities of materials.
-BNL is openly communicating with neighbors, regulators, employees, and other interested parties on environmental issues and progress.
-Now, the Laboratory is moving towards net-zero goals for carbon-free emissions and other efforts to address climate change concerns.
+BNL has extensive knowledge of its potential environmental vulnerabilities and current operations due to ongoing process evaluations, the work planning and control system, and the management systems for groundwater protection, environmental restoration, carbon footprint reduction, and information management.
+Compliance assurance programs have improved the Laboratory's compliance status and P2 projects have reduced costs, minimized waste generation, and reused and recycled significant quantities of materials.